Raymond I of Turenne: Later years

 He returned from the Holy Land seven years later in 1103, then he paid donations to abbeys and monasteries in Limousin, and founded a leprosarium in Nazareth.
 However, he had some internal conflicts in the region, in which he burned an earlier castle on the site of Château de Clérans around 1100.

 He died after 1135, perhaps in 1137, and was buried in the tomb of the viscounts of Turenne, in front of the main door of the abbey of Saint-Martin de Tulle.

 Marriage and descendants

-He married Mathilde, daughter of Geoffrey II, Count of Perche, and had three children:
+Raymond married Mathilde, daughter of Geoffrey II, Count of Perche.
+They had: